atharphy/detconfig_parser/README.md

 - Separate sections for **Layer 1–4** and **Ring 1–2**.
 - Each detector component with its disabled ROC ranges.
 - Columns mark which runs had those ROCs disabled.
+- This output can directly be copied to the TWiki to make the exact same formatted tables.

 Example table excerpt: